torik42/YaLafi/README.md

 points.

 - Mathematical material is represented by simple replacements.
-  As the main goal is application of proofreading software, we have deliberately taken this approach.
+  As the main goal is application of a proofreading software, we have deliberately taken this approach.
 - Parsing does not cross file boundaries.
   Tracking of file inclusions is possible though.